JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 rot_origin_Y_percent | Y position of what point the image rotates around, float value 0.0 - 1.0
 approach_speed | The speed of rotation

-## CBitmapImagePanel - Derives from Panel
+## CBitmapImagePanel
-An image that can maintain its aspect ratio when resized Parameter | Info
+An image that can maintain its aspect ratio when resized.
+Derives from Panel.
+Parameter | Info
 --------- | ----
 image | The image to display